By Steven J. Oshins, Esq., AEP (Distinguished)

 Simpler than you may Think

-Many financial planners fail to consider using a trust jurisdiction that is different than the client’s home jurisdiction either because of a fear that is overly complicated or a feat that it will be too expensive.
+Many financial planners fail to consider using a trust jurisdiction that is different than the client’s home jurisdiction either because of a fear that it is overly complicated or a fear that it will be too expensive.
 It is very easy to appoint a co-trustee in a jurisdiction that doesn’t tax a trust.
 That co-trustee is often a trust company or bank.
 This co-trustee need not have all trustee powers and can even serve principally as a jurisdictional trustee with a more limited role while other co-trustees can have the investment and distribution powers.
 And since many of the trust companies and banks frequently serve in this more limited trustee capacity, they generally have a low flat-fee that should not be a cause for concern, especially when compared to the much more substantial income tax savings that the family is achieving by using this strategy.

 Moving an Existing Trust to Save State Income Taxes